 California’s Future: Higher Education

-The state needs to act now to close the skills gap and meet future demand.
-To close the gap, the state should set new statewide goals for higher education and make the investments that will be necessary to improve educational outcomes and increase the number of college-educated workers.
-Improving access and completion rates for underrepresented groups, including Latinos, African Americans, and students from low-income families, will also be essential.
+Governor Newsom has proposed investing more in higher education to avoid tuition increases, as well as creating an entity to help coordinate California educational institutions.
+Future challenges, including closing the skills gap, require setting new goals for higher education and making investments to improve educational outcomes and increase the number of college-educated workers.
+Improving access and completion rates for underrepresented groups, including Latinos, African Americans, and students from low-income families, will also be essential for increasing economic mobility.
 To ensure that its investments pay off, the state will need to measure progress toward its goals and identify programs and policies that improve student success.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: